 - actively and consistently working with a CARE Services Case Manager

-- Individuals and families who lack a fixed, regular, and adequate nighttime residence and includes a subset for an individual who is existing in an institution where he or she resided for 90 days or less and those who have resided in an emergency shelter or a place not meant for human habitation immediately before entering that institution;
+- lack a fixed, regular, and adequate nighttime residence and includes a subset for an individual who is existing in an institution where he or she resided for 90 days or less and those who have resided in an emergency shelter or a place not meant for human habitation immediately before entering that institution

-- Individuals and families who will imminently lose their primary nighttime residence and have proof of an eviction notice;
+- will imminently lose their primary nighttime residence and have proof of an eviction notice

 - Sharing the housing of other persons dude to loss of housing, economic hardship, or a similar reason (also referred to “doubled up” or “couch surfing”)